Did you know mold can ruin your wood furniture in as little as two days? It doesn’t take much—just a bit of moisture and the right conditions.

 Repeat this process if some mold remains on the wood.

 Vinegar is one of the most used chemicals for removing mold stains from wood because of its affordability and non-toxic nature.
-For me, it’s the best way to clean mold off wood.
+For me, it’s the best way to clean up mold on wood.

 About 80% of mold species will not survive after this step, and if your wood is mold-free, wipe with a wood cleaning solution and then wipe with a soft dry cloth.